 In the event that the magazine is missing or for training purposes (where it is desirable that only one cartridge be loaded and fired at a time for safety), the pistol can be fired with the magazine removed.
 To do so, keep the pistol pointed in a safe direction, grasp the slide, and retract it fully to the rear.
 Next, push the slide stop upward so that the slide remains to the rear.
 Insert a single cartridge directly and fully into the chamber.
 Taking care to keep the pistol pointed in a safe direction, depress the slide stop.
 This will cause the slide to move vigorously forward into the firing position.
 WARNING: The pistol is ready for instant use in the double-action mode once the slide moves forward.
 Keep your finger off the trigger until you are ready to fire!
 Note that the slide will not automatically remain open if the pistol is fired without the magazine in place.
-The ejector must always be pivoted to its rearward (upward) position when firing the pistol without the magazine.
+WARNING: The pistol will fire in the double action mode with the ejector in the forward or down position; however, to ensure proper functioning, the ejector must be pivoted to its rearward (upward) position when firing the pistol without the magazine.